 The best amicable methods in ADR are Arbitration, Adjudication, Conciliation, Mediation, Facilitation and Negotiation.

 Arbitration is like the court process as parties still provide testimony and give evidence similar to a trial but it is usually less formal.
 Arbitration is final and legally binding – it is enforceable in the same way as a court judgement.

 Adjudication is a simpler form of Arbitration.
 It is a process by which an Arbiter reviews evidence and arguments including legal reasoning set forth by opposing parties or litigants to come to a binding decision, which determines rights and obligations between the parties involved.

-Mediation/ Conciliation is the process of negotiation with the assistance of a neutral third party (Mediator).
+Mediation/ Conciliation is a peace-keeping process of negotiation with the assistance of a neutral third party (Mediator).
 The parties do not reach a resolution unless all sides agree.
 The Mediator has no decision making power, which means the dispute will be resolved on the terms of the disputants through an all sign a legal agreement documenting the resolution which shall be legally binding.

 Facilitation is a process in which a trained and experienced Facilitator, who is not a stakeholder, plans, develops, and conducts a structured and effective meeting that produces a clear result commonly understood and supported by all participants.

 Negotiation is a method by which people settle differences.
 It is a process by which compromise or agreement is reached while avoiding argument and dispute.
 In any disagreement, individuals understandably aim to achieve the best possible outcome for their position (or perhaps an organization they represent).
 A process has no fixed rules but follows a predictable pattern.
 It is the simplest means for redressal of disputes.
 In this mode the parties begin their talk without involvement of any third party.